mxenabled/web-widget-sdk/README.md

 #### CommonJS module

 The CommonJS module is available in `@mxenabled/web-widget-sdk/dist/cjs`.
-Import this module and build your project with a build build tool that supports CommonJS modules (such as [browserify][browserify]):
+Import this module and build your project with a build tool that supports CommonJS modules (such as [browserify][browserify]):

 ```js